Learn Computer Networking Basics

 Based on accessibility there are two types of IP addresses one is public and another is private.
 A public IP address or network is accessible from anywhere in the world.
 While private IP addresses are not.

-For e.g, www.google.com is hosting on the public domain.
+For e.g, www.google.com is hosting in the public domain.
 The public address range is allocated to the ISPs as a country from IANA/ICANN.
 While routing a packet with the public destination address, the network knows to which country packed needs to route.
 When it reaches ISP in that county, ISP knows how to send the packet to the final destination.
-In the real-world, the address of the house is similar to the Public IP address.
-When we send a post(similar to a network packet) first reaches the country than to the exact address.
+In the real world, the address of the house is similar to the Public IP address.
+When we send a post(similar to a network packet) first reaches the country and the exact address after the next hop.

 A private IP may communicate with an external computer via another public IP, mostly a LAN router.
 The LAN is an example of a private network, which may be hidden behind the internet router with public IP assigned by the ISP.
 When a packet originates from a LAN computer, and the destination is private IP.
 The router sends the packet to the local machine.
 If public IP, the router sends outside via ISP.

 The first thing to create a computer network is to connect the devices via Cable.
 Mostly the cable is the Ethernet cable, which has four pairs of wires in plastic packing.
 It looks similar to the regular phone cables but can transfer much more data than phone wires.
 With a cable there can be a connection between the two computers only.
 But a computer network may have multiple computers, those can communicate with each other.

 The first basic solution is the hub.
 In the hub, there are multiple ports for ethernet.
 A connected network looks like a star, with a hub the network topology is the star topology.

 The following example shows how the HUB works.
 When the sender wants to send a network message to the receiver computer.
 It sends the message using a directly connected ethernet cable with the HUB.
 To send further, the hub broadcast the same message to all the connected computers.